rareylab/InteractionDrawer/help/Setup.md

 # Prerequisites

-To utilise the library, you will need following JavaScript libraries.
+To utilise the library, you will need the following JavaScript libraries.

 D3 (https://d3js.org/)